run-ai/docs/docs/admin/admin-ui-setup/dashboard-analysis.md

 * Allocated GPU compute&mdash;displays the total number of GPUs allocated from all the nodes.
 * Running workloads&mdash;displays the number of running workloads.
 * Pending workloads&mdash;displays the number of workloads in the pending status.
-* Allocation ration by node pool&mdash;the graph displays the percentage of GPUs allocated per node pool.
+* Allocation ration by node pool&mdash;displays the percentage of GPUs allocated per node pool.
 Hover over the bar for detailed information.
 Use the scope selected at the bottom of the graph to drill down for more details.
 * Free resources by node pool&mdash;the graph displays the amount of free resources per node pool.
 Press a entry in the graph for more details.
 Hover over the resource bubbles for specific details for the workers in the node.
 Use the ellipsis to download the graph as a CSV file.
-* Resource allocation by workload type&mdash;the graph displays the resource allocation by workload type.
+* Resource allocation by workload type&mdash;displays the resource allocation by workload type.
 Hover over the bar for detailed information.
 Use the scope selected at the bottom of the graph to drill down for more details.
 Use the ellipsis to download the graph as a CSV file.
-* Workload by status&mdash;the graph displays the number of workloads for each status in the workloads table.
+* Workload by status&mdash;displays the number of workloads for each status in the workloads table.
 Hover over the bar for detailed information.
 Use the scope selected at the bottom of the graph to drill down for more details.
 Use the ellipsis to download the graph as a CSV file.
-* Resources utilization&mdash;this graph displays the resource utilization over time.
+* Resources utilization&mdash;displays the resource utilization over time.
 The right pane of the graph shows the average utilization of the selected time frame of the dashboard.
 Hover over the graph to see details of a specific time in the graph.
 Use the ellipsis to download the graph as a CSV file.
-* Resource allocation&mdash;this graph displays the resource allocation over time.
+* Resource allocation&mdash;displays the resource allocation over time.
 The right pane of the graph shows the average allocation of the selected time frame of the dashboard.
 Hover over the graph to see details of a specific time in the graph.
 Use the ellipsis to download the graph as a CSV file.

 ### CPU Dashboard